 - Customer satisfaction

 The product owner is happy when their customers are happy.
-Having a defect-free software helps to gain customer satisfaction as the product is valuable and reliable.
+Having defect-free software helps to gain customer satisfaction as the product is valuable and reliable.

 - Organization and efficiency